chr-hr/hello-world/README.md

-# hello-world
-this is a test for the Github.
+this is a newbie who is writing the discription.